Xuefeng-Zhu/SheetDB/README.md

 and then click Refresh in SQL menu.

 All the functions in Table menu will automatically apply to current table sheet, but if user uses them in SQL Sheet, table name and attributes of table will be asked as an input.
 In SQL sheet, user can use Fast Insert, Fast Update, and Fast Delete to quickly operate data returned by SQL Query.

+There are two ways to run SQL statements.
+You can type directly in cell, like `=SQL()` to run it, or click SQL on the Menu.

 ## Licence
 MIT